FuelLabs/fuel-specs/specs/opcodes.md

 If current context is external, cease VM execution and return `$rs`.

-If current context is internal, return from contract call, popping the call frame.
-Before popping, return the unused forwarded gas to the caller:
+Returns from contract call, popping the call frame.
+Before popping:
+1. Return the unused forwarded gas to the caller:
-1. `$gas = $gas + $fp->$gas` (add remaining gas from previous context to current remaining gas)
+    * `$gas = $gas + $fp->$gas` (add remaining gas from previous context to current remaining gas)

 Then pop the call frame and restoring registers _except_ the `$gas`.
 Afterwards, set the following registers:
 1. `$pc = $pc + 4` (advance program counter from where we called)